WizardOfOgz/atom-handler/README.md

 ## Integrating with BetterErrors

-Install BetterErrors in your Rails application and add the following code to an initializer (or any other location where it will be executed when your application is loaded.)
+Install [Better Errors](https://github.com/charliesome/better_errors) in your Rails application and add the following code to an initializer (or any other location where it will be executed when your application is loaded.)

 ```ruby
 if defined?
 BetterErrors